bhim4078652/CS-252-Minor-Assignment/Q-3.21/README.md

 - https://man7.org/linux/man-pages/man2/fork.2.html
 - https://man7.org/linux/man-pages/man2/wait.2.html

-idea to begin with is taken from first link in this refernce.
+idea to begin with is taken from first link in this refernces.